- Season & Tickets

 - Summer Programs

-Dr. Ostrower is President-Elect of the Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA), and in recent years has served on the Nonprofit and Voluntary Sector Quarterly board, the Stanford Social Innovation Review academic advising board, the National Endowment for the Arts 2007 and 2012 SPPA Working Groups, the Aspen Institute Community Foundation Initiative advisory committee, and as Vice President for Publications and board member of ARNOVA.
+Dr. Ostrower is President of the Board of Directors of the Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA), and in recent years has served on the Nonprofit and Voluntary Sector Quarterly editorial board, the Stanford Social Innovation Review academic advising board, the National Endowment for the Arts SPPA Working Group, the Aspen Institute Community Foundation Initiative advisory committee, and as Vice President for Publications of ARNOVA.
 Professor Ostrower is also an Urban Institute Affiliated Scholar.